 CPD Training Programme

-Below you will find details of our Spring/Summer workshops for 2017.
-Please fill out the Booking Form 2017 and send it to us with payment to reserve your place.
+Below you will find details of our Spring/Summer workshops for 2019.
+Please fill out the slip and return it to admin with payment to reserve your place.

 Domestic abuse isn’t always physical.
 Coercive control is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.
 This controlling behaviour is designed to make a person dependent by isolating them from support, exploiting them, depriving them of independence and regulating their everyday behaviour.
 Coercive control creates invisible chains and a sense of fear that pervades all elements of a victim’s life.
 It works to limit their human rights by depriving them of their liberty and reducing their ability for action.
 Experts like Evan Stark liken coercive control to being taken hostage.
 As he says: “the victim becomes captive in an unreal world created by the abuser, entrapped in a world of confusion, contradiction and fear.”
 Women’s aid.